Gamemode4Dev/GM4_Datapacks/gm4_shapeless_portals/README.md

 # Shapeless Portals<!--$headerTitle--><!--$pmc:delete-->

-Rectangles are boring, so use this Datapack and make your Nether Portals any shape your heart desires!<!--$pmc:headerSize-->
+Rectangles are boring, so use this data pack and make your Nether Portals any shape your heart desires!<!--$pmc:headerSize-->

 <img src="images/shapeless_portals.png" alt="There is 1 portal among us" height="350"/> <!--$localAssetToURL--> <!--$modrinth:replaceWithVideo--> <!--$pmc:delete-->